ttzein6/animate_z_widget/README.md

 We welcome contributions to this package!
 Please see the CONTRIBUTING.md file for details.

 ### License

-This package is licensed under the MIT License.
 See the LICENSE file for details.